Jacques O'Neill: Sheffield Eagles (loan)

 In August 2023, O'Neill joined the Sheffield Eagles in the Championship on an initial two-week loan deal, continuing on a rolling basis.
 However, early into this move, he suffered a further setback with his Achilles injury, and was unable to make an appearance for the Eagles.

 Departure

 In October 2023, following the conclusion of his half-year deal, O'Neill was not included in Castleford's listed squad for the 2024 season.
 New head coach Craig Lingard later clarified, "Jacques O'Neill is not at the club, his contract hasn't been renewed and he has naturally left the club as people do at the end of their contracts."

 One year later, reflecting on his previous attempted return to rugby league, O'Neill said, "I was in a really bad place mentally and physically the worst shape of my life.
 I came back and expected to be the old Jacques who was playing Super League and it was just not the right timing."

 York Knights

 On 14 November 2024, it was announced that O'Neill had signed for York Knights in the RFL Championship on a one-year deal.
+In June 2025, O'Neill sustained an ankle injury that ruled him out for the remainder of the season.
+He did not retain his place in the squad for the 2026 season.